germany insider facts

 Historical Frankfurt attractions

 Unfortunately, Frankfurt doesn't look its age anymore.
 The Old Town was almost totally destroyed by bombs during World War II.
-Many of the old buildings you see today have been reconstructed.
+Many of the old buildings you see today around Römerberg have been reconstructed, and the work still continues.

-Let me give you a short introduction of the most famous attractions and their history.
+Let me give you a short introduction of the most famous Frankfurt attractions and their history.

-Don't miss the Frankfurt Christmas market in December, it is so beautiful and always worth a visit.
+When you visit in December, don't miss the Frankfurt Christmas market at the Römerberg.
+The Christmas market is so beautiful and always worth a visit.

 The Römer's balcony has seen many famous people waving to the crowds.